-If you want to paint over gloss paint you will need to prepare the surface first.
+If you want to paint over gloss paint, you will need to prepare the surface first.
 A glossy finish will need to be scuffed up.
 It is very dense and slick.
-Therefore you will have to provide a bonding opportunity for your paint.
-Scuffing up the surface with 220 grit sandpaper will give your topcoat enough “tooth” to bite.
+Therefore you will have to provide a bonding opportunity for your painting.
+Scuffing up the surface with 220-grit sandpaper will give your topcoat enough “tooth” to bite.

-We like to use ether one at 518 Painters.
+We like to use either one at 518 Painters.

 These are specially designed liquids that will degloss most surfaces and promote a chemical bond between your glossy surface and new paint.

 In addition, if you want to make sure that your paint will adhere to glossy and hard-to-paint surfaces, then I would absolutely suggest using a bonding primer such as STIX.